mayconfmelo/min-manual/src/comments.typ

 The documentation can be embedded into the source code itself through special comments, sometimes called _doc-comments_.
-These comments contains Typst code retrieved by _min-mannual_ to generate a complete manual, while at the same time they are usefull as in-code documentation.
+These comments contains Typst code retrieved by _min-mannual_ to generate a complete manual, while at the same time they are useful as in-code documentation.

 By default, documentation comments are a extension of Typst comments, both one-line and block comments: